 The building has been extended on the Shields Street side to provide two full floors plus a mezzanine level to be utilised by the Cairns Historical Society.
 This new museum space will be in addition to that which the organisation has tenanted since 1980, allowing the museum to expand significantly.

-The upgrade will also include:
+The upgrade also included:

 - new mechanical and electrical services that meet Australian standards;